Hannah Wilson

 after attending Peak School from 1994 to 2000 and Island School from 2000 to 2007.
 She was recommended to attend the University of California, Berkeley by her 2006 Asian Games bronze medal-winning teammate Tsai Hiu Wai, who was the former swimming captain of the California Golden Bears.
 Her college teammates include 2008 Summer Olympics 100 m backstroke gold medalist Natalie Coughlin and 4 × 100 m freestyle relay silver medalist Emily Silver.
 The California Golden Bears are coached by Teri McKeever, the United States assistant coach at the 2004 Summer Olympics.

 She retired from competitive swimming following the 2012 Olympics.

-She now works in Hong Kong.
+She now works in Hong Kong, teaching Physical Education at King George V School.